 Building Powerful and Robust Websites with Drupal 6

-This book review was published by Slashdot, 2008-04-30.
-It was featured on the Slashdot homepage for over six months.
+This book review was published by Slashdot, .
+It was featured on the Slashdot home page for more than six months.

 For creating websites, developers are increasingly making use of content management systems (CMSs), any of which can provide the framework for a new site.
 But just as there are many similarities among all the leading CMSs, there are some significant differences, such as how easy they are to install, administer, and build upon, for creating new sites.
 If developer loyalty is any measure of the present and future success of a CMS, then Drupal should be considered a standout among other CMSs.
 For instance, its online documentation alone is often cited as a distinguishing advantage.
 But most developers would prefer learning Drupal from a book, such as Building Powerful and Robust Websites with Drupal 6, by David Mercer.